handskadi/binary_trees/README.md

 ./mk_c_tests/mynode
 ```

-For more infor please contact us at: contact@mohamedkadi.com
+For more info please contact us at: contact@mohamedkadi.com